 Of course that's not your only option for streaming music instead of storing it.
 Click here to start exploring all of your streaming music options.

 Five feature-length HD movies loaded on an iPad will take up 15GB or more of space.
 A dozen one-minute videos you shot at birthday parties and other celebrations can add another 1GB.
-There's all of your storage gone.
-Poof.
-Just like that.
+There's all of your storage gone, or at least a large chunk of it depending on your gadget's storage size.

 If you purchased movies via iTunes, it's safe to assume that those are backed up on your computer.
-If they are, you can delete movies and TV episodes with ease.
+If they are, then you can delete movies and TV episodes from your mobile gadgets with ease.

 Let's move on to iCloud.
 Apple's cloud service backs up your information daily so that if you lose your gadget or upgrade to a new iPhone or iPad, you can make the new gadget nearly identical to the old one.

-By default, iCloud backs up data for every app you have, but with only 5GB of space for free, you're probably going to fill it up.
+By default, iCloud backs up data for every app you have, but with only 5GB of space for free, you're probably going to fill it up quickly.
 You can save iCloud space by backing up data only for your most critical apps.

 For instance, it's probably more important to back up an always-changing, critical productivity app, such as Keynote, than to back up the data for a utility app, such as Calculator.